gicrisf/zhuia/README.md

 # Zhuia

-An elegant but still playful theme for [Zola](https://getzola.org/) powered by [Spectre.css](https://picturepan2.github.io/spectre/) with (almost) no JavaScript (a small script runs the beautiful hamburger menu overlay: that's it!)
+An elegant but still playful theme for [Zola](https://getzola.org/) powered by [Spectre.css](https://picturepan2.github.io/spectre/) with no JavaScript (or with some small scripts: it's up to you!)

 **DEMO**: [https://zhuia.netlify.app/](https://zhuia.netlify.app/)